 When you go to the post office you try to avoid smiling at the clerk as you purchase some stamps.
 When you go for a walk around your neighborhood you worry neighbors might think you’re rude since you never smile at them.
 Maybe you feel very relieved that current events let you hide your smile behind a mask.

 Meth addiction has many consequences, and meth mouth is just one way your life can be affected by meth use.

 If you find you are overly critical of yourself and feeling highly insecure about your smile and interactions with others, recovery is always possible.
 Meth mouth often receives lots of negative press and there is a lot of stigma around it.
 For example, you might recall being shown pictures of meth mouth in your middle school drug education class.
 These photos and curriculum tracks built up lots of fear around discussing these issues.

-At Pathways Recovery, we approach addiction treatment in a holistic manner.
+At Pathways Recovery in Sacramento, CA, we approach addiction treatment in a holistic manner.
 We’re not concerned with labels or judgments about what your current dental health looks like.
 We know all our clients are unique, worthy individuals who deserve the opportunity to start living a healthier life and building a future they look forward to.